Jacek-Lal/NutriWeek/README.md

 The app is structured wih production-grade system in mind, with:

-- Secure, session-based authentication and email verification
+- Session-based authentication and email verification
 - Per-user data isolation
-- Server-side and client-side validation
+- Server-side validation
 - Automated tests (JUnit 5 + Mockito)

 ---